Children of the Ritz

-Children of the Ritz is a 1929 synchronized sound drama film from First National Pictures.
+Children of the Ritz is a 1929 American synchronized sound drama film from First National Pictures.
 While the film has no audible dialog, it was released with a synchronized musical score with sound effects using the Vitaphone sound-on-disc process.
 The film stars Dorothy Mackaill and Jack Mulhall.
-The plot is based on a Cornell Woolrich story.
+The plot is based on the 1927 novel of the same name, by Cornell Woolrich.

 Plot

-Angela Pennington (Dorothy Mackaill) has been spoiled by a life of privilege.
+Angela Pennington has been spoiled by a life of privilege.
 Born into wealth, she treats people—and love—as passing diversions.
 Her life is a stream of parties and petty amusements.
-But when her family hires a new chauffeur, Dewey Haines (Jack Mulhall), she finds herself intrigued.
+But when her family hires a new chauffeur, Dewey Haines, she finds herself intrigued.

 Angela flirts shamelessly with Dewey for sport, but he remains aloof, professional, and self-possessed.
 He's not easily impressed—after all, he left his last position with a $2,500 bonus, and he takes pride in his independence.
 He refuses her invitations to join her for ice cream sodas or to let her sit beside him in the front seat.
 While Angela nearly breaks his resolve, Dewey is too grounded to let himself be drawn in—yet.

-At home, Dewey's sister Margie (Doris Dawson) and her boyfriend Gaffney (Lee Moran), a breezy young tout, are bubbling with excitement over a "sure thing" at the races.
+At home, Dewey's sister Margie and her boyfriend Gaffney, a breezy young tout, are bubbling with excitement over a "sure thing" at the races.
 Dewey, drawn by the dream of easy money, takes a gamble with his entire bonus.
 He puts the full $2,500 on a 20-to-1 longshot—and the horse comes in.
 He's suddenly rich.

-On the same day, Angela's father, Mr. Pennington (Richard Carlyle), facing financial ruin, attempts suicide.
-Angela, at a wild late-night party with wealthy playboy Jerry Wilder (Edmund Burns), must be retrieved—and Dewey is the one sent to bring her back.
+On the same day, Angela's father, Mr. Pennington, facing financial ruin, attempts suicide.
+Angela, at a wild late-night party with wealthy playboy Jerry Wilder, must be retrieved—and Dewey is the one sent to bring her back.
 He barges into the party and physically hauls her away.
 Angela, who has a secret fondness for domineering men, finds herself thrilled.

 Now believing her family is broke, Angela falls genuinely in love with Dewey.
 For the first time, Dewey allows himself to return her affection—and they marry.
-He gives a large portion of his winnings to his hardworking mother (Aggie Herring) and tries to manage the rest.
+He gives a large portion of his winnings to his hardworking mother and tries to manage the rest.
 But he's unprepared for Angela's expensive tastes.
 She burns through $100 bills on perfume, while charging furs and gowns to his account.

 Their marriage grows rocky.
 Angela, still spoiled, is easily tempted by Jerry's continued attentions.
 Dewey grows frustrated and humiliated as their money disappears.
 Eventually, he is forced to sell his car and become a common cab driver.
 Angela leaves him and returns to her family home.

 Jerry seizes the opportunity.
 He plants doubts in Angela's mind, implying that Dewey is seeing other women on his night shifts.
 Heartbroken, Angela decides to sail to Paris for a divorce.